Lucire

 But then you come back to the ASX’s biggest drawcard: that price.

 It’s hard to think of a rival in the same segment that offers this level of practicality and space for the price.
-There’s a big jump to the likes of the newer-tech Toyota Corolla Cross, Nissan Qashqai, Suzuki S-Cross or the Hyundai Kona and Tucson.
+There’s a big price jump to the likes of the newer-tech Toyota Corolla Cross, Nissan Qashqai, Suzuki S-Cross, the Hyundai Kona and Tucson, or the Škoda Karoq.
 We couldn’t even find a Renault Captur on their New Zealand website, since the French firm drifts in and out of consciousness here.
 Hyundai’s Venue, still more expensive than the ASX, is a class below, and we have yet to test it.
-Kiwis are a practical bunch, and there’s something about the ASX, short on pretentiousness, that makes it worthwhile. •
+Kiwis are a practical bunch, and there’s something about the ASX, short on pretentiousness, that makes simple sense. •

 Jack Yan is founder and publisher of Lucire.